Economic Depreciation

 Important Considerations for Managers

-**Capital Expenditure (CapEx) Planning:** Managers must look at economic depreciation to decide when to replace equipment.
-Waiting until an asset is fully "written off" for tax purposes might be too late if it is already economically obsolete and hurting productivity. **Lease vs. Buy:** If an asset faces rapid economic depreciation (like computers), it often makes more sense to lease it, transferring the risk of obsolescence to the lessor.
-If an asset holds its value (like land), buying is usually better. **Performance Evaluation:** Judging a division's profit based on accounting depreciation might yield misleading results.
-A division using old, fully depreciated assets might look very profitable on paper (low expenses) but is actually running on obsolete equipment that will soon require massive cash outlays to replace.
+Capital Expenditure (CapEx) Planning: Managers must look at economic depreciation, rather than just accounting schedules, to decide when to replace equipment.
+Waiting until an asset is fully "written off" for tax purposes might be too late if it is already economically obsolete and hurting productivity.
+Proactive managers track market values to ensure they are reinvesting capital at the optimal moment to maintain a competitive advantage.
+Lease vs. Buy: If an asset faces rapid economic depreciation, such as high-end computing hardware or specialized software, it often makes more sense to lease it.
+This transfers the risk of obsolescence to the lessor.
+If an asset holds its value well or even appreciates, like land or high-quality commercial real estate, buying is usually the superior long-term financial decision.
+Performance Evaluation: Judging a division's profit based on accounting depreciation might yield misleading results.
+A division using old, fully depreciated assets might look very profitable on paper due to low expenses.
+However, if those assets are obsolete and causing higher operational costs elsewhere (like more repairs or slower output), the true economic profit is much lower than the accounting profit suggests.
+Asset Management Strategy: Understanding the rate of economic decay helps firms optimize their maintenance cycles.
+Some assets benefit from high maintenance to slow down economic depreciation, while others should be "run into the ground" because their economic value will drop regardless of care due to technological shifts.

 Disadvantages of Relying on Accounting Metrics